Murray River road and railway bridge, Tocumwal: History

 When opened, monthly lifting of the centre span was carried out for testing purposes.
 When the bridge was made a rail and road bridge, the span was always kept down unless enquired by river traffic.
 By 1930, river traffic declined, and so by 1944, the monthly lifting was altered to yearly.
 In 1951, it was proposed to keep the span closed, the last lift for river traffic being in 1933, and no maintenance lifting having been carried out for a decade.
 In September 1977, both state governments agreed to keep it fixed, and removed requirement for being able to lift it.
 Easter 1995 celebrations including operation of the lift span.

-Description

 Heritage listing

 The river bridge was a combined road and rail structure.
 It is of very high significance because of its technological value and its importance in the history of transport in the State and inter-state rivalries.

-Tocumwal road and rail bridge over the Murray River was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.
+Tocumwal road and rail bridge over the Murray River was listed on the New South Wales State Heritage Register on 2 April 1999.

-The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

-This item is assessed as historically rare.
-This item is assessed as archaeologically rare.
-This item is assessed as socially rare.